-- 9.1 The business of ordinary meetings of the Council shall cease at 10.00 p.m.
-10.30 p.m. on the day on which the meeting commenced, or such earlier, or later, time as the Chairman shall consider appropriate. - 9.2 When the business of a meeting is terminated in accordance with 9.1 above any remaining business shall stand adjourned until a date and time to be fixed by the Chairman. - 9.3 Where 9.2 applies, given that the agenda and associated reports and papers for the original meeting have been published, the adjourned meeting can be called as soon as practicable and without necessary delay, having regard to the remaining business and venue availability.
+- 9.1 The business of ordinary meetings of the Council shall cease at 10.30 p.m. (or after a duration of three hours, whichever is the earliest) on the day on which the meeting commenced, or such earlier, or later, time as the Chairman shall consider appropriate.
+In the event that the Chairman wishes to extend the meeting beyond 10.30 p.m. (or beyond three hours) they will be expected to give an indication of the length of that extension and secure the consent of the Council in doing so. - 9.2 When the business of a meeting is terminated in accordance with 9.1 above any remaining business shall stand adjourned until a date and time to be fixed by the Chairman. - 9.3 Where 9.2 applies, given that the agenda and associated reports and papers for the original meeting have been published, the adjourned meeting can be called as soon as practicable and without necessary delay, having regard to the remaining business and venue availability.
 In the case of Committees and Sub-Committees, where Substitutes have been appointed the same Members should attend (the Substituted Members must not take their seats). - 9.4 Notice of the adjourned meeting will be published on the Council's website, unless the adjourned meeting is held within 24 hours.